jthalpern/jthalpern.github.io/_pages/Scrivener.md

 This layout for “Scene” will show only the text contained within the corresponding document, without a heading. </em></div>

-There’s a good chance you’ll be happy with the defaults, but you may want to make a change (for instance, if your chapters are not titled.)
-To do that, click “Assign Section Layouts” at the bottom of the compiler window.
+<p> There’s a good chance you’ll be happy with the defaults, but you may want to make a change (for instance, if your chapters are not titled.)
+To do that, click “Assign Section Layouts” at the bottom of the compiler window. </p>

 <img align="left" width="50%" src="\assets\images\Scriv tut\image10.png" alt="My Image">